Elephant (Alexandra Burke song): Critical reception

 Lewis Corner of Digital Spy gave the song three out of five stars writing, "Like all good starters, the intro is a perfectly-sized portion of thumping beats and slick synths that leads into an even tastier main course.
 "You wanna talk, you wanna talk about it?/ There's an elephant in the room," Alex admits before a '90s handbag house chorus courtesy of Erick Morillo ensues.
 However, the overall flavour is marred by an over-seasoning of Auto-Tune; and the final breakdown?
 Well, it's about as satisfying as a dessert that doesn't get served."
 Clemmie Moodie of the Daily Mirror called the song a "bang-on hit."
 In his review for The Guardian, Michael Cragg criticized the use of Auto-Tune and wrote, "While the verses rattle along over stop-start synths, the heavily distorted pre-chorus crashes like an anvil, not only breaking up momentum but also bringing to mind a group of "revellers" stopping to burst into laughter."
 Mark Molloy of Metro called the song's production "stuck in a 90s time warp" writing, "Worse than the predictable thumping beats, slick synths and Burke's auto-tuned vocals is the laughable chorus drop which has minimal impact.
 When the final breakdown hits, you'll be smiling that the whole ordeal is coming to an end."

 Chart performance

 "Elephant" debuted at number seven in Ireland on 16 March 2012, becoming Burke's sixth top 10 hit in the country.
-In the United Kingdom, the song debuted at number three on the UK Singles Chart.
+In the United Kingdom, the song debuted at number three on the UK Singles Chart with first-week sales of 42,387.
 It is her sixth top 10 hit in the UK.
 The following week the song fell to number twelve, selling 21,618 copies.
 The song debuted at number two in Scotland, becoming her seventh consecutive top 10 single in that territory.
 In June 2012, "Elephant" reached Number 9 in Bolivia and Number 71 in Slovenia.